The Australian GT Championship is one of the oldest and most prestigious motor sport competitions in Australia.

 Growing from the Nations Cup, Bryce Washington won the 2005 championship in a Porsche 911, with Greg Crick taking the 2006 title in a Dodge Viper.

-The series has welcomed an influx of cars from the world’s leading autmotive manufacturers, Audi, Mercedes, Ferrari, Aston Martin, Porsche, Lamborghini, BMW and others, swelling its grids to capacity.
+The series has welcomed an influx of cars from the world’s leading autmotive manufacturers, Aston Martin, Audi, BMW, Ferrari, Lamborghini, Mercedes, Porsche and others, swelling its grids to capacity.

-Competition is carefully managed with a Balance of Performance ensuring all cars compete on an equal playing field, creating a unique blend of competition with front, rear and mid engined designs racing door to door.
+Competition is carefully managed with a Balance of Performance [BoP] ensuring all cars compete on an equal playing field, creating a unique blend of competition with front, rear and mid-engined designs racing door to door.

 The mix of professional and amateur drivers are also carefully managed, with each driver graded based on their experience in a racing car.

-Giving every driver a chance to compete, compulsory pit stop times based on a combination of the car’s qualifying position and the driver’s grading inject mid-race excitement, leading to nail-biting racing throughout the 60-minute encounters.
+Giving every driver a chance to compete, compulsory pit stop times based on a combination of the car’s qualifying position and the driver’s grading inject mid-race excitement, leading to nail-biting racing throughout the 60-minute sprint races.

-For the first time in 2016 the Australian GT Championship is being run solely for current-spec GT3 machinery, with a new series created specifically for older generation cars.
+For the first time in 2016 the Australian GT Championship was run solely for current-spec GT3 machinery, with the Trophy Series developed for older generation GT3 cars.
+In 2016 the CAMS Australian Endurance Championship was also introduced, a separate championship for longer 500-kilometre and 101-lap races.

 Australian GT Championship Winners